Arengario di Monza, guide to the discovery of the ancient town hall

 What can you do and what can you see in Monza with children?
 The city of Brianza is full of opportunities to entertain the little ones and make them discover new things.
 Three destinations, however, are truly unmissable when visiting Monza with children: the National Circuit, the Royal Villa and the Civic Museums.

 Monza and Brianza are perfect tourist destinations for families with children .
 In fact, alongside the artistic and natural beauties of which the territory is rich, there are also many attractions designed for the little ones .
-In fact, just a simple walk through the historic center of Monza or a visit to the Duomo and its Treasury are activities that intrigue and entertain children, as well as adults.
-However, if you want to go without fail and leave them speechless, these three places must certainly be included in your travel itinerary: the Autodromo Nazionale Monza , the Royal Villa and its Park , the Civic Museums .
+In fact, even a simple walk through the historic center of Monza or a visit to the Cathedral and its Treasury are activities that intrigue and entertain children, as well as adults.
+However, if you want to go for sure and leave them speechless, these three places should definitely be included in your travel itinerary: the Monza National Racetrack , the Royal Villa and its Park , and the Civic Museums .

 Autodromo Nazionale Monza, family size speed

-In Monza, the Autodrome is a kind of city institution, a symbol known throughout the world as the Temple of Speed .
-Every year, thousands of people visit it or take part in the numerous sporting events it hosts, including the Italian Formula 1 Grand Prix .
+In Monza, the Autodromo is a sort of city institution, a symbol known throughout the world as the Temple of Speed .
+Every year, thousands of people visit it or take part in the numerous sporting events it hosts, including the Formula 1 Italian Grand Prix .
 A magical place that exerts a very special charm on children, thanks to its beauty and the indisputable attractiveness of the cars and champions that pass through it.
 What matters most, however, is that the racetrack is truly a family-sized tourist attraction, which can also be experienced by those who are not passionate about engines.
-The possibilities for fun, in fact, are many: from bicycle rides to guided tours that lead young and old to discover all the secrets of the structure.
+In fact, there are many possibilities for entertainment: from bike rides to guided tours that take adults and children to discover all the secrets of the structure.

 Discover the history of the Monza racetrack